-The network map file contains definitions for the local node and adjacent nodes.
+The network map file contains definitions for the local node, adjacent nodes, and passive connects.
 The local node is the node on which your OpenVMS process is running.
 The adjacent node is the node definition for a remote node that is used when the local node requests a connection.
+The passive connect record is the link from a remote node to the local node when the remote node requests the connection.
+Passive connects are used for the SNA communication connections only.

-Refer to the Connect:Direct for OpenVMS Installation and Administration Guide for the commands to alter the network map file.
+Refer to the IBM Sterling Connect:Direct for OpenVMS Installation Guide for the commands to alter the network map file.